Research group

 17

-This distribution highlights a strong consolidation in the Governance and Marine Technologies sublines, which together constitute the operational backbone of the group interaction with fisheries advisory systems, digital infrastructures and ecosystem-based management frameworks.
+Overall, the structure of the sublines highlights the strong consolidation of the Governance and Marine Technologies sublines, which together form the operational core of the group’s interaction with fisheries advisory systems, digital infrastructures and ecosystem-based management frameworks.
+The Ecological Restoration subline represents a well-established axis of applied research, with strong involvement in restoration initiatives at both national and European levels, as well as in industry-linked projects.

 Most relevant information